jobisoft/TbSync/docs/cancel-sync.md

 # CANCEL_SYNC is declared but dead

-Research note, 29 Jul 2026. **No code changed.** Written up so it can be picked up later.
+**Repo: TbSync.** The host is the missing sender; both providers already dispatch the command.

 ## Where this came from

-A cross-repo audit before the v5.0.12 release.
+A cross-repo audit.
 One of the mechanical sweeps cross-checked every `HOST_CMD` against two questions — is it dispatched by the provider base class, and is it ever sent by the host?
 Everything paired up
 except: